-This experience day at the University of Sheffield gives A Level chemists a taste of what it’s like to study chemistry at university.
+This experience day at the University of Sheffield gives A-Level chemists a taste of what it’s like to study chemistry at the University of Sheffield.

-After a quick break, there will be a chance for you to find out more about being a chemistry student at the University of Sheffield, as you take part in a Q&A. You will have the chance to talk to some of our current undergraduate students, a member of our admissions team, and a careers expert, who will all be on hand to answer any queries you might have about studying chemistry at university.
+After lunch you will work with some of our dedicated analytical services staff members to characterise your aspirin samples using infrared (IR) spectroscopy, mass spectrometry and nuclear magnetic resonance (NMR) spectroscopy.
+Following this there will be a chance for you to find out more about being a science student at the University of Sheffield in a Q&A session with some of our current undergraduate students.
+A member of our Department of Chemistry admissions team will also be on hand to answer any queries you might have about studying chemistry at university.

 For informal enquiries please email firstname.lastname@example.org

 - What is a Taster day?

 Taster days provide students with a fantastic opportunity to come and visit the University of Sheffield and participate in a full day's subject specific activity delivered by current academic staff and students.